 - 4 Fish roe dip.

 - 5 Romanian speciality.
 Put simply, this is a paste made primarily of lamb offals – liver, kidney, heart, etc, seasoned with herbs and wrapped in the caul of the lamb.
+A relevant recipe is available here.

 Categories: Reviews & Opinion